top of page

 LASER works by using light energy to increase the activity in the engine of the cell: the mitochondria.
 These are an "organelle" of cells (cell's version of an organ!), and are responsible for respiration; which produces the energy used all over ours and our horses’ bodies.
 When an injury is present, chemicals create bonds within mitochondria which build up, stopping these mitochondria from doing their job efficiently.
 LASER helps to break down these bonds and the toxic build-up, which provides beneficial results:

-Pain relief
+• Pain relief

-Reduction of swelling
+• Reduction of swelling

-Blood vessel growth
+• Blood vessel growth

-Improved chemical composition of that area.
+• Improved chemical composition of that area.

 H-Wave: Muscle stimulation

-H-wave can effectively re-stimulate the correct muscle sequence (with correct handling of it), WITHOUT fatiguing the muscle.
+H-wave can effectively re-stimulate the correct muscle sequence (with correct handling of it), without fatiguing the muscle.
 The H-wave mimics the natural waveform that the body uses to contract a muscle; meaning it is generally well tolerated as well as effective.
 The other huge benefit to this machine is that it is capable of contracting the whole muscleas the electrodes are positioned on the muscle motor point, which is where all the nerve fibres enter a muscle and therefore where any contraction starts.

 This manual treatment affects interstitial pressure and fluid concentrations of the muscles, physically initiating changes.
-Muscles in pain are likely to have a toxic environment, so massage increases blood-flow and brings fresh nutrients to the treated area.
-This encourages lymph drainage and pain relief, which in turn improves muscle tone, increases muscle extensibility and flexibility and manually reduces fascial restrictions and tethering.
+Muscles in pain are likely to have a toxic environment.
+Massage physically increases blood-flow to and from treated areas, and encourages lymph drainage.
+This provides pain relief, which allows muscles to return to normal function, and so improves muscle tone, increases muscle extensibility and flexibility and manually reduces fascial restrictions and tethering. â€‹

 This is a vital tool as it provides us as practitioners with valuable information about your horse.
 We can feel the condition of the tissues being treated, as well as take note of your horse's response which will indicate their pain levels and demonstrate to us how best we should proceed.
-Sensitivity is key...
-Sometimes the massage stage of treatment does not appear to demonstrate a lot to you as the owner, but your patience and confidence in our feeling at this stage is crucial for the long-term success of our partnership and ultimately your horse's comfort.
+Your patience and confidence in our feeling at this stage is crucial for the long-term success of our partnership and ultimately your horse's comfort. â€‹

 The Remedial exercise program stages are often the latter stages of the program.
 This starts when we are sure that your horse's pain and comfort are under control and they are ready to begin muscle activation and strengthening.
 A huge variety of exercises are available to choose from for this part of the treatment.
 Often this depends on your availability as an owner - not all of us can spare hours to walk over endless poles with our horses!